Ephenodrom/Flutter-Id4me-Login/README.md

-# Basic Utils
+# Flutter Id4me Login

-A dart package for many helper methods fitting different situations.
+A Flutter package for easy integration of the Id4me login using the [Dart Id4me Relying Party API](https://github.com/Ephenodrom/Dart-Id4me-RelyingPartyAPI).

 ## Table of Contents